 Take a moment to view the above video: an actual rescue of a drowning child.
 Can you spot the child in trouble before the lifeguard does?
 This video is a great reminder that drowning doesn’t look like drowning.
 Notice how many people are within 15 feet of the victim.
 None of these people had a clue the child was at risk of drowning.

 Most people get their mental image of drowning from the movies: a victim who thrashes about, screaming for help and waving frantically at bystanders.
 A distressed swimmer may do this briefly prior to actually beginning the drowning process — it is known as “aquatic distress.”
-Once the swimmer enters the Instinctive Drowning Response, it may be very difficult to tell that he or she is in trouble.
+Once the swimmer enters the Instinctive Drowning Response, it may be difficult to tell that he or she is in trouble.

 According to the U.S. Coast Guard, keep the following facts in mind to better identify swimmers in trouble: